-Geared for the adventurous traveler, this extended 13-day November departure makes the most of the pristine springtime snow conditions.
-Backcountry ski touring, snowshoeing and a unique overnight 2-day kayaking trip are all available while photographers will enjoy the soft light…
+Geared for the adventurous traveller, this early season departure makes the most of the pristine spring snow conditions.
+Backcountry ski touring, snowshoeing and a unique overnight 2-day kayaking trip are all available while photographers will enjoy the soft light and…

 To be able to enjoy, rather than struggle and hold the group up, you need to be in good physical fitness.

 Apart from a possible minimum age limit on some ships, there’s no age limit - it's very much open to everyone who would like to.